maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 4. Add in the `[[todo]]` [question block](../Authoring/Question_blocks/Static_blocks.md).
 5. Caschat page now saves question variables and general feedback back into the question.
 Fixes issue #984.
 6. Confirm support for Maxima 5.46.0 and 5.47.0.
+7. All inputs now "allowempty" and "hideanswer" as extra options.
+Fixes issue #997.

 TODO: